Contents insurance

 How much contents insurance should I have?

-Types of perils in insurance
+Types of perils in contents insurance

 A peril, or risk, is an event that could damage your home and its property.
 Common perils protect standard risks in most home insurance policies.
-They include damage from electrical current, explosion, fire, lightning, smoke damage, theft, vandalism, water damage from a burst pipe or wind and hail damage.
+They include damage from an electrical current, explosion, fire, lightning, smoke damage, theft, vandalism, water damage from a burst pipe or wind and hail damage.

 However, it's vital to read your policy and understand any exclusions that may exist.